nardi-js/nardi-js/README.md

 ## 🚀 About Me

 I’m a freelance developer and data enthusiast with a background in Computer Science.
-I focus on building simple, reliable, and functional solutions—whether it’s fixing websites, creating personal portfolios, or analyzing data with Python tools like Pandas, NumPy, and visualization libraries.
+I focus on building simple, reliable, and functional solutions whether it’s fixing websites, creating personal portfolios, or analyzing data with Python tools like Pandas, NumPy, and visualization libraries.

 My workflow combines AI tools with real coding, helping me work efficiently without sacrificing quality.
 I’m still early in my journey, but I’m a consistent learner who values clarity, honesty, and steady growth.
 Most of the projects I work on come from real needs: making something work better, look cleaner, or deliver insights faster.
-That’s where I feel at home—turning problems into practical, usable results.
+That’s where I feel at home turning problems into practical, usable results.

 ---